biolink/biolink-model/docs/in_complex_with.md

----
-parent: Slots
-title: biolink:in_complex_with
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: in_complex_with
+# Type: in complex with

-translator_minimal
-{: .translator_minimal-subset-label }

 holds between two genes or gene products that are part of (or code for products that are part of) in the same macromolecular complex

 URI: [biolink:in_complex_with](https://w3id.org/biolink/vocab/in_complex_with)

 ## Domain and Range